-- Rearward-facing child seats must NEVER be used in the front seat of a vehicle with a front passenger airbag.
-An airbag deployment could cause severe injury or death to infants in this position. - Children who weigh more than 20 lbs (9 kg) and who are older than one year can ride forward-facing in the vehicle.
-Forward-facing child seats and "convertible" child seats used in the forward-facing direction are for children who weigh 20 to 40 lbs.
-(9 to 18 kg) and who are older than one year.
-These child seats are also held in the vehicle by the lap/shoulder belt or the LATCH child restraint anchorage system. - The belt-positioning booster seat is for children weighing more than 40 lbs (18 kg), but who are still too small to fit the vehicle's seat belts properly.
+• Children who weigh more than 20 lbs (9 kg) and who are older than one year can ride forward-facing in the vehicle.
+Forward-facing child seats and convertible child seats used in the forward-facing direction are for children who weigh 20 to 40 lbs.
+(9 to 18 kg) and who • The belt-positioning booster seat is for children weighing more than 40 lbs (18 kg), but who are still too small to fit the vehicle's seat belts properly.
 If the child cannot sit with knees bent over the vehicle's cushion while the child's back is against the seatback; they should use a belt positioning booster seat.
-The child
+The child and booster seat are held in the vehicle by the lap/shoulder belt.
+(Some booster seats are equipped with a front shield and are held in the vehicle by the lap portion).

-NOTE: For additional information, refer to www.seatcheck.org.
+NOTE: For additional information, refer to www.seatcheck.org or call 1-866-SEATCHECK.